-If you must miss your regular lab section (due to illness, a religious observance, or some other compelling reason), then you should make that lab up by going to another section that same week, if possible.
-Contact your instructor and the instructor of the other section (if different) to let them know that you need to do this and to check whether there is space available.
-If you cannot attend another section, contact your instructor ASAP and a time for a make-up lab will be arranged.
-In general, this should be done during the same calendar week as the lab is scheduled (so that the equipment for that lab is still set up), and definitely no later than the following Tuesday.
+Lab Makeup Time: If you must miss your regular lab section (due to illness, a religious observance, or some other compelling reason), then you should make that lab up by going to another section that same week, if possible.
+Contact me to check whether there is space available.
+If you cannot attend another section, contact me ASAP and a time for a make-up lab will be arranged.
+In general, this should be done during the same calendar week as the lab is scheduled (so that the equipment for the lab is still set up).
 The homework for the lab will be due by 10:00 pm on the second day after you make up the lab.
+Because the other sections are typically full, it is also very hard to do a make-up, so please do not miss your lab section.